davidsenft/pellyjacks/README.md

 	those little packs of jelly.
 2. Arrange the jelly packs in a grid, because why not.
-3. When a space on the grid contains only one jelly pack, that jelly pack is called a *"pelly jack"* (or simply a *"jack"*), because brunch is early, and oftentimes disorienting).
+3. When a space on the grid contains only one jelly pack, that pack is called a *"pelly jack"* (or simply a *"jack"*), because brunch is early, and oftentimes disorienting.
 A tower of packs, on the other hand, is called a *"stack"*.
 	Right now the grid contains only jacks.
 4. The row of the grid closest to player one is player one's *"rack"*; the same goes for player two.
 5. A move may consist of: